Elangakodi Ayyanar Shrine Tamil Nadu

 Stephen Inglis states that “technically they are the most ambitious achivements in clay found in India and by any survey probably the largest hollow clay images to be created anywhere”

-AIYANAR VILLAGE GODS OF SOUTH INDIA TAG in Ethnoflorence’s site
+AIYANAR VILLAGE GODS OF SOUTH INDIA in Ethnoflorence’s site

 Elangakodi Ayyanar Open Air Shrine